- Privacy Notice

-- Requests for information
+Requests for information

-- Site usage information (from session cookies and log files)
+Site usage information (from session cookies and log files)

 We do not pass on any personal information you have given us to any other site.
-The system will record your email address and other information if volunteered to us by you, for example on the feedback forms.
+The system will record your email address, and other information if volunteered to us by you, for example on the Feedback forms.
 This will be treated as proprietary and confidential.

-Purposes for which we use your personal information
+- Purposes for which we use your personal information

-We need all the categories of information in the list above (see what information we collect about you) primarily to allow us to perform our contract with you and to enable us to comply with our legal obligations.
+We need all the categories of information in the list above (see what information we collect about you above) primarily to allow us to perform our contract with you and to enable us to comply with our legal obligations.
 In some cases, we may use your personal information to pursue legitimate interests of our own or those of third parties, provided your interests and fundamental rights do not override those interests.

 The situations in which we will process your personal information are listed below:

-- To register you as a customer
+- To register you as a customer.

-- To perform our contract or service to you
+- To perform our contract or service to you.

-- To manage our relationship with you, including notifying you about changes to our contract or services or asking you to provide us with feedback
+- To manage our relationship with you, including notifying your about changes to our contract or services or asking you to provide us with feedback.

-- To administer and protect the organisation and this website
+- To administer and protect the organisation and this website.

 We will only use your personal information for the purposes for which we collected it, unless we reasonably consider that we need to use it for another reason and that reason is compatible with the original purpose.
 If we need to use your personal information for an unrelated purpose, we will notify you and we will explain the legal basis which allows us to do so.

-We do not use automated decision making or profiling, however there may be occasions where inadvertently we identify special category information about you.
+We do not use automated decision making or profiling however there may be occasions where inadvertently we identify special category information about you.

-- Video footage, or
+- Video footage

-- Face to face meetings, or
+- Face to face meetings

-- Statements you provide to us, or
+- Statements you provide to us

-- Declaration of Interests or
+- Declaration of Interests